giovannilupi/dotfiles/README.md

 Most of my custom settings revolve around tweaking the appearance of the macOS interface and optimizing keyboard shortcuts for efficient navigation.

 To keep my workspace clutter-free, I prefer to keep the dock hidden at all times.
 This is easily achieved using a script located in the `raycast` directory, allowing me to toggle the visibility of the dock as needed.
-\
-To provide a solid color to the menu bar, I activate the "Reduce transparency" option in System Settings.

 To streamline the use of [yabai](https://github.com/koekeishiya/yabai), I've configured a few custom keybindings.
 Notably, in the "Keyboard shortcuts" section under "Mission Control," I utilize keybindings such as <kbd>^N</kbd> to switch to desktop N. To ensure seamless functionality, it's essential to deactivate the "Automatically rearrange Spaces based on most recent use" option.

+New versions of macOS do not come with Python pre installed.
+The simplest solution is to create a symlink to the `python3` executable in the `usr/local/bin` directory.

 ### Shell